What Is The Fire Authority?

-- East Riding of Yorkshire Council: 8 seats (Conservative 6, Independent 1, Labour 1)
+- East Riding of Yorkshire Council: 8 seats (Conservative 6, Independent 1, Liberal Democrat 1)

 - Hull City Council: 6 seats (Labour 3, Liberal Democrats 3)

-- North East Lincolnshire Council: 4 seats (Conservative 2, Labour 1, Liberal Democrats 1)
+- North East Lincolnshire Council: 4 seats (Conservative 2, Labour 1, Liberal Democrat 1)

 - North Lincolnshire Council: 4 seats (Conservative 3, Labour 1)

 The Fire Authority is responsible for providing, training and equipping a Fire and Rescue Service capable of undertaking the following functions:

 - Fire safety